-- Land development management; - Servicing agreements; - Review of subdivision and discretionary use applications; - Detailed design and project management for new infrastructure construction; - Rehabilitation of roadways, sidewalks, interchanges, and water and sewer systems; - Drafting, surveying, and inspection services; - Approval of utility installations and connection management; - Issuance of permits for demolitions and boulevard crossings; - Approval of water and sewer infrastructure as part of the building permit process; - Provide curb crossing inspections, commission new (public and private) potable water and sewer infrastructure, and act as stewards of the City's infrastructure during private development; - Develop, maintain, and enforce the City's standard construction specifications and detailed drawings for roadway, sidewalk, lane, and water and sewer infrastructure; - Measure and manage contracted work to ensure health, safety, and environment regulations are met; - Produce and maintain comprehensive records and mapping of all infrastructure components and their construction; and - Install, inspect, and maintain a city-wide network of benchmarks to provide horizontal and vertical referencing for public and private construction purposes.
+- Land development management - Servicing agreements - Review of subdivision and discretionary use applications - Detailed design and project management for new construction and rehabilitation of roadways, interchanges and water and sewer systems - Technical support services - · Drafting, surveying and inspections - Approval of utility installations - Issuance of permits for demolitions and boulevard crossings - Approval of water and sewer infrastructure as part of the building permit process - · Water and sewer utility connection management

+The division also inspects curb crossings, commissions new (public and private) potable water and sewer infrastructure, and acts as stewards of the City's infrastructure during private development.

+Construction & Design develops, maintains and enforces the City's standard construction specifications and drawings for roadway, sidewalk, lane, and water and sewer infrastructure.
+The division also produces and maintains comprehensive records and mapping of all infrastructure components and their construction.
+A city-wide network of benchmarks to provide horizontal and vertical referencing for public and private construction purposes are also installed and maintained by the division.

-Technical Services
+Municipal Engineering Services

+The Municipal Engineering Services section is a team of engineers and technical staff dedicated to provide program development, levels of service for programs, resource procurement, including equipment and materials, scheduling assistance, purchasing, and contract and program management support to Roadways & Operations, and Water & Waste Stream.

+Major Projects & Preservation

-Technical Services is currently made up of the Asset Preservation section, the Major Projects section, and the Municipal Engineering Services section.
+Major Projects is currently made up of the Asset Preservation section and the Major Projects section.